Online MBA in Wyoming

 Program Concentrations and Specialization Options

 The University also offers a concentration in Energy.
 In addition to the core curriculum, Online MBA Energy students must also complete nine credit hours related to the energy industry, including Supply Chain Management in the Energy Industry, Energy Finance: Project Evaluation, and Fundamentals of Accounting in the Energy Industry.

 2. Western Governors University

-Western Governors University offers an online MBA degree with a competency-based evaluation model; rather than complete credit hours, students must demonstrate key skills through various evaluation methods in order to continue in the program.
-The timeframe of the program is approximately two years, but this varies depending on what type of skills you have acquired through past education and work experience.
-Generally, this program has been designed for middle and upper managers with management experience who are looking to progress in their industry.
+Western Governors University offers an online MBA degree with a competency-based evaluation model; students must demonstrate critical skills through various evaluation methods to continue in the program rather than complete credit hours.
+The program’s timeframe is approximately two years, but this varies depending on what type of skills you have acquired through past education and work experience.
+Generally, this program has been designed for middle and upper managers with management experience looking to progress in their industry.
 Each new student is assigned several mentors and supports to help throughout the program.